"I've lived here my whole life and had never been to the farm. I am kicking myself for it now!"

 We have animals.
 It is a farm, after all.
 The friendliest animals have to be Rusty and Dusty, our goats.
-Fiona and Chloe, our Scottish Highland cows are out in the pasture.
-Despite their size, they are quite gentle but with those long horns, you don't want to get too close.
+Chloe, our Scottish Highland cow is out in the pasture.
+Despite her size, she is quite gentle but with those long horns, you don't want to get too close.
 Maybe some day, you'll get a ride in the donkey cart we're training Sam and Nestor to pull.
 We have a flock of chickens too.
 And of course, there are the sheep.
 Come visit all of them.
 Kids love them, especially in spring when the new lambs arrive.

 After you have seen the animals, walk out the boardwalk into Black Flats Marsh.
 This is largely what Richard and Ruth Taylor saw when they first established this isolated farm in 1639.
 The Chapin Beach dunes are to the west or left and beyond them, Cape Cod Bay.
 The Town of Dennis, once part of Yarmouth, is on the far side of the marsh.
 In the spring or summer, you may see osprey nesting on a platform in the marsh about 100 yards to the north of the boardwalk.

 Come around for a farm festival.
 The Sheep Festival is in June.
 Watch our sheep being sheared and Border Collies herd the sheep.
 In October, enjoy the Fall Festival for hayrides, cider and pumpkins.
 In December, come to the farm for your Christmas tree and other holiday goodies.